-Terrorist, aka the Boston bomber, sentenced to death
+Terrorist, aka the Boston bomber, life in prison

-Dzhokhar Tsarnaev and Tamerlan Tsarnaev, two brothers of Chechen decent, were raised in Kyrgyzstan before immigrating to Cambridge in the 1990s.
-The two brothers were radicalized at least in part by the extremist rhetoric of Anwar al-Awlaki, an American-born al-Qaida recruiter who was killed by a U.S. drone strike in 2011.
-Dzhokhar and Tamerlan (19 and 26 years old at the time) built two pressure-cooker bombs that they planted at the 2013 Boston Marathon; the explosion killed three people and injured more than 250 others.
-The brothers at first evaded capture and, three days later, killed Massachusetts Institute of Technology police officer Sean Collier while trying to steal his gun; Tamerlan was shot and killed by police in a chaotic and violent chase less than 24 hours later.
-During his 2015 trial, Dzhokhar was found guilty of 30 charges, including using a weapon of mass destruction, and was sentenced to death by lethal injection, despite pleas by the parents of the youngest victim that he spend his life in prison.
+Dzhokhar Tsarnaev and Tamerlan Tsarnaev, two brothers of Chechen descent, were raised in Kyrgyzstan before immigrating to Cambridge in the 1990s.
+The brothers were radicalized by al-Qaida and built two pressure-cooker bombs that they planted at the 2013 Boston Marathon; the explosion killed three people and injured more than 250 others.
+Dzhokhar and Tamerlan (19 and 26 years old at the time) at first evaded capture and, three days later, killed Massachusetts Institute of Technology police officer Sean Collier while trying to steal his gun; Tamerlan was shot and killed by police in a chaotic and violent chase less than 24 hours later.
+During his 2015 trial, Dzhokhar was found guilty of 30 charges, including using a weapon of mass destruction, and was sentenced to death by lethal injection.
+In July 2020, a court overturned Dzhokhar’s death sentence.

 Chicago gang leader, serving six life sentences